-&lt;sup>5 https://osfm.fire.ca.gov/media/z3ihyh1y/2022-siskiyou-unit-fire-plan.pdf development within the city.
+Flooding Hazard: Dorris enjoys a favorable position with regards to flooding hazards, as there are no documented historical floods within the Dorris planning area documented by the Federal Emergency Management Agency (FEMA) with the exception of the shore of Indian Tom Lake.
+This area is outside the City limits and will not constrain development within the City.
 The 2021 Municipal Service review for the Dorris area notes that "there is little precipitation, no surface waters, porous soils, and large residential lots...Flood hazards in the planning area are extremely localized, short-lived, and limited to paved surfaces during peak storm events."
-The same source does mention that the City should address storm drainage with a comprehensive stormwater management plan to mitigate impact from additional impervious surfaces associated with the housing developments The absence of surface waters and the flat terrain throughout the city reduces the need for extensive flood prevention measures and does not constitute a significant environmental constraint to development.
+The same source does mention that the City should address storm drainage with a comprehensive stormwater management plan to mitigate impact from additional impervious surfaces associated with the housing developments8 The absence of surface waters and the flat terrain throughout the City reduces the need for extensive flood prevention measures and does not constitute a significant environmental constraint to development.